kneasle/kneasle.github.io/content/projects/bellmetal/index.md

-However, Bellmetal was not a failure, and was vital in the creation of [this composition](https://complib.org/composition/65034), which I'm quite sure is the first time that a peal composition _in its entirety_ has had rotational symmetry.
+However, Bellmetal was not a failure, and was vital in the creation of [this composition](https://complib.org/composition/65034), which I'm quite sure is the first time that a peal composition _in its entirety_ has had double symmetry.
 The flexibility of Bellmetal was vital here, since full rotational symmetry is AFAIK a completely new idea and therefore isn't easily supported by any existing tools.
 However, in Bellmetal, I could simply add the rotational symmetry as a proof constraint (similar to how multi-part proving worked) and get immediate feedback over